 One patient, Steven Storey, told the BBC: “I went from running marathons to needing 24-hour acute care.
-At one point, I couldn’t even hold a spoon and feed myself.”
+At one point I couldn’t even hold a spoon and feed myself.”

-Within a few days of the transplant he was able to move his toes, and after four months he could stand unaided.
+Within a few days of the transplant, he was able to move his toes and, after four months, he could stand unaided.

-Mr Storey still needs a wheelchair but is astounded at his progress: “It’s been incredible.
+He still needs a wheelchair but is astounded at his progress: “It’s been incredible.
 I was in a dire place, but now I can swim and cycle and I am determined to walk.”